siwelbackwards/aicurator/docs/auth-gated-trending-products.md

    - **For Unauthenticated Users**: Display limited information with privacy indicators:
      - Product title (always visible)
      - "Artist name hidden" with lock icon
-     - "Sign in to see price" with lock icon
+     - "Member log in to see price" with lock icon

 3. **User Experience Enhancements**
    - Added visual lock icons to indicate hidden content